OnePlus Screen Replacement Cost UK 2026

 | OnePlus Open (inner folding display) | £549.95 |

 Diagnostics are free on standard screen repairs (and £24.95 on board-level work, deducted if you proceed).
-Every screen carries a 27-month guarantee — more than double the 12 months most independent UK repairers offer.
+Every screen carries a 27-month guarantee — comfortably more than twice the 12-month cover you'll find at most independent UK repairers.

 Why OnePlus screens cost what they do